AbooHamzah/darey.io-pbl/project-14.md

 Assuming a basic gitflow implementation restricts only the develop branch to deploy code to Integration environment like sit.

-Let us update our Jenkinsfile to implement this:
+I updated our Jenkinsfile to implement this:

-First, we will include a When condition to run Quality Gate whenever the running branch is either develop, hotfix, release, main, or master
+First, I included a When condition to run Quality Gate whenever the running branch is either develop, hotfix, release, main, or master

 ```
 stage('SonarQube Quality Gate') {